IPbianco/tea-for-two/README.md

 The file `helpers/folderInspector.js` provides the `app.js` a list with the names of every folder inside the `content` directory.
 When a request URL matches a name in the list, the app displays the `public/views/template.html`.
 This template includes a script that can be found in `public/js/index.js`.
 This script gets the content from the corresponding markdown file, converts this to HTML format and appends it to the content placeholder.

+The names of the folders inside the `content` directory are not hardcoded so that new folders with markdown files can be added at any time without changing any code (the new valid URLs are created automatically).

 ## Tech Stack

 The application was built using the following technologies: